Magdalena Pawlowicz of Geme.io tells us about making the city better.

 How the coronavirus pandemic affects your business, and how are you coping?

 Magdalena Pawlowicz: Yes, it has.
-Air pollution is less in focus even though air pollution and COVID-19 (several research indicates) might be connected.
+Air pollution is less in focus even though air pollution and COVID-19 (several research studies indicate) might be connected.
 Air pollution and COVID-19 impact the same organs.
 By weakening the respiratory system, air pollution could increase the severity of SARS-CoV-2 pneumonia, as suggested by the fact that children exposed to high NO2 concentrations are more likely to have severe forms of virus-induced asthma.
 It is well-documented that air pollution is correlated with chronic rhinitis and rhinosinusitis, which may increase airway mucosal permeability and allow for easier penetration of SARS-CoV-2.
 As suggested by human studies, in vitro studies have also reported that air pollution may reduce antimicrobial activity through the downregulation of antimicrobial proteins and peptides.

 So our CTO is focusing on some other products, and I have joined my partners’ company to temporarily help him out as he is very busy.